roscoestar/roscoestar.github.io/_posts/2019-09-08-spec-evo-mh.markdown

 ![mh-2.3](/assets/mh-2.3.png)

 Like in the real world, the first group to split are the lungfish, or Dipnoi.
 In Monster Hunter, this not only includes the monsters similar to real early fishapods--Gobul and Nibelsnarf--but also the very strange, derived Piscine Wyverns.
-These are all in a clade together because of their unclear number of digits on each limb--Piscine Wyverns appear to have fishlike fins, not dissimilar to real-life “fishapod” Tiktaalik:
+These are all in a clade together because of their unclear number of digits on each limb--Piscine Wyverns appear to have fishlike fins, not dissimilar to real-life “fishapod” *Tiktaalik*:

 ![tiktaalik](/assets/tiktaalik.jpg)

-Jyuratodus, a new addition to the Piscine Wyvern roster from Monster Hunter World, is the most basal; it very much resembles a lungfish, and its name is derived from Ceratodus, a real-world genus of Mesozoic lungfish.
+Jyuratodus, a new addition to the Piscine Wyvern roster from Monster Hunter World, is the most basal; it very much resembles a lungfish, and its name is derived from *Ceratodus*, a real-world genus of Mesozoic lungfish.
 I feel like Capcom created this monster specifically to tie the Piscine Wyverns to the Leviathans evolutionarily, which is pretty cool.
 Lavasioth is the next most basal, since its legs are more developed than Jyuratodus's but its arms are still finlike.
 Plesioth comes next, followed by the highly derived Cephadrome, which is specialized for burrowing.

 Gobul has similarly nondescript fins, while Nibelsnarf’s five short, unspecialized digits per limb, sort of like Acanthostega (below), lead me to place it in a more advanced position on the tree.
-Similarly to Acanthostega, Nibelsnarf can be considered an ancestral cousin to the rest of Tetrapoda, but not a direct ancestor--lobe fins evolved into digits many times among stem tetrapods.
+Similarly to *Acanthostega*, Nibelsnarf can be considered an ancestral cousin to the rest of Tetrapoda, but not a direct ancestor--lobe fins evolved into digits many times among stem tetrapods.

 ![acanthostega](/assets/acanthostega.png)

-Above: Acanthostega, a stem-tetrapod that had eight digits per foot!
+Above: *Acanthostega*, a stem-tetrapod that had eight digits per foot!
 That's way too many digits.

 To be honest, Piscine Wyverns are my least favorite monsters in the series.
 They look the least believable to me.
 (And the underwater maneuvering to dodge Plesioth’s waterjet attack was always unreliable--I’d always dodge frontward or backward instead of up out of the attack plane.
 Irritating.
 But maybe I’m just bad.)